-The sampling device must be positioned approximately at the first third of the length of the inlet side of a row, but not further than the third filtration pad, based on the direction of water flow.
-Select a row as a reference.
-The sampling device consists of a sampling tray with a 4" (100 mm) port to collect effluent.
+The sampling device must be positioned approximately at the third of the length of a row, based on the direction of water flow.
+Select a row as reference.
+The sampling device consists of a sampling tray with a 4" (100 mm) port to collect the effluent.
 Install the sampling tray level beneath the sand layer.